Ghirardelli Chocolate Company

-The Ghirardelli Chocolate Company (simply known as Ghirardelli) (pronunciation: geer-ar-deli) is an American confectioner, wholly owned by multinational confectioner Lindt & Sprüngli.
+The Ghirardelli Chocolate Company, simply known as Ghirardelli (/ˌɡɪrərˈdɛli/ GHIRR-ər-DEL-ee), is an American confectioner, wholly owned by multinational confectioner Lindt & Sprüngli.
 The company was founded by and is named after Italian chocolatier Domenico Ghirardelli, who, after working in South America, moved to California.
 The Ghirardelli Chocolate Company was incorporated in 1852, and is the third-oldest chocolate company in the US, after Baker's Chocolate and Whitman's.